Nonprofit Development, Meet Accounting! (Video and MP3)

 But getting the data from those systems—for managing fundraising, membership, grants, or services—into the accounting system is rarely as straightforward as we would like it to be.

-In this video, three of Build’s experts lead a discussion how nonprofit development and accounting teams can better work together in managing financial data.
+In this video, three of Build’s experts lead a discussion on how nonprofit development and accounting teams can better work together in managing financial data.

 We shared our thoughts in answer to the following questions: